ucsb-cs16/w24-tr/labs/Ciphers.md

 - The `std::getline()`  function consumes  -- but doesn't return --  the newline
   character at the end of each line.
 The output is expected to end in a newline, though, so you'll have to add this yourself.
+- The best way to exit with a specific exit code  is to `return` that value from `main()`.
+The next best way is using `exit()` from the `cstdlib` header.
 - The `cctype` header has some useful functions in it, but beware: these are old C functions that don't return `bool`s!
 They return zero for false and non-zero for true.
+- C++ treats `char`s as signed integers, so watch out for integer overflow.
+You only need to add 6 to `'z'`  before it wraps around to -128.
+Consider storing characters as `int`s while doing math on them, then converting back to `char`s afterwards.
 - The `==` operator doesn't compare C strings  like you probably want it to:  it compares  _pointers_,  not the  characters they're  pointing at.
 To compare C strings,  either use `strcmp()` from the `cstring` header  or convert at least